gsteixeira/havingfun-with-cobol/README.md

 # Having Fun With Cobol
 Fundamental and very basic stuff in Cobol

 When I started learning COBOL my biggest challenge was to search fundamental stuff.
-So I had to look a lot of code to find How to do X, Y and Z.
+So I had to look a lot of code to find How to do specific things.

 Here a list of fundamentals.
 Most programs do a single specific thing and nothing else, so you can use it as reference.